flatcar/flatcar-app-minecraft/README.md

 ### 5.3 Launch QEMU with Port Forwarding

 Before launching QEMU, ensure you have downloaded the latest Flatcar QEMU image and helper script from the official Flatcar website.
-You can obtain these files from the [Flatcar Releases](https://www.flatcar.org/releases/) page or review the [Flatcar Documentation](https://www.flatcar.org/docs/latest/) for detailed instructions.
+You can obtain these files from the [Flatcar Releases](https://www.flatcar.org/releases/) page or review the [Flatcar Documentation](https://www.flatcar.org/docs/latest/) for detailed instructions and insights into managing Flatcar Container Linux.

 Follow these steps if you’re new to Flatcar: